the PLANT A TREE PROJECT HAS BEEN CONCLUDED.

 Even in regions with climates

 planting trees contributes to avoid malnutrition e famines.
-Tree species with deep roots help fight desertification.
+Tree species with deep roots aid in combating desertification.

 In Europe or the United States, there is no imminent threat of deforestation; in fact, trees are increasing year by year.